moechofe/lowresrmx/asset.dev/manual.md

 |    `+` | `c+2`     | addition         |
 |    `-` | `100-d`   | subtraction      |

-The priority of execution respect the mathematical rules.
+The priority of execution respects the mathematical rules.

 **Group operator:**